gitronald/google-exposure-engagement/README.md

 ## Search Queries - Pivoted Text Scaling

 We used pivoted text scaling to identify features in our participants' search
 queries using the R scripts in `pivot_scores/`.
-Though we do not provide the
+We do not provide the text
-text data needed to regenerate these scores, below we list each script and
-a brief description.
+data needed to regenerate these scores.
+Below we list each script with a brief description.

 `pivot_scores/make_parrot_scores.R`